 These functions really set these running watches apart from other brands of activity trackers on the market, with the ability to design and follow custom running workouts.

 We like creating workouts in the app and syncing to the watches, as the app is more intuitive.
-These workouts also adjust to you and Garmin connects you with free training plans that help you meet your time and distance goals.
+These workouts also adjust to your performance, and Garmin connects you with free training plans that help you meet your goals.